Synthird/file-reader/README.md

 # File reader

 A GUI window that reads the contents/text of any file.
+Including photos, videos, etc.

 ![File reader screenshot](https://github.com/user-attachments/assets/e7106214-7a22-4b05-8732-a68157f28bb8)